nis-research/afa-augment/README.md

 ```

 ## License
-This repository is released under the MIT License.
+This repository is released under the Apache 2.0 license.
 See [LICENSE](./LICENSE) for more details.